nidhivpatel/E-Learning-Platform/README.md

 # elearningplatform
-This is a small Online Learning Platform.
+This is Online Learning Software.